Shantou Cultural Revolution Museum: Museum design and displays

 The museum covered an area of approximately 570 m2, with its main building, a three-storey pavilion, designed to resemble the Temple of Heaven in Beijing.
 The main building housed hundreds of photos and drawings depicting events in the Cultural Revolution.
 It prominently featured Chairman Mao Zedong, who initiated the Cultural Revolution, and his last wife, Gang of Four member Jiang Qing.
 Hundreds of gray granite slabs around the circumference of its inner walls had etchings of paintings from the two volumes of the book by Yang Kelin.
 Some paraphernalia such as little red books and Mao busts and badges were removed after some artifacts had disappeared.
 A library inside the museum held nearly 300 books as of 2005.

 A large granite slab at the entrance of the museum bore an inscription of the official verdict of the Central Committee of the Chinese Communist Party (CCP) on the Cultural Revolution from 1981, which pronounced it to have been a "serious disaster to the party, the country and the people".
 Outside the museum was a large statue of Deng Xiaoping, a victim of the Cultural Revolution who later rose to condemn its excesses as Mao's successor.
-A quote of party secretary Ren which warned against allowing the "tragedy of the Cultural Revolution" to be repeated was engraved at a wall near the park entrance.
+A quote of provincial party secretary Ren which warned against allowing the "tragedy of the Cultural Revolution" to be repeated was engraved at a wall near the park entrance.
 Quotations by Ren had also been engraved elsewhere in Tashan Scenic Area.
 The museum also had statues of Liu Shaoqi, a former president who was one of the first victims of the Cultural Revolution, and of Marshal Ye Jianying, who spearheaded the action taken against the Gang of Four.

 Surrounding the main building were small monuments, commemorative steles and inscribed tombstones.
 These focused on the local victims of the Cultural Revolution, with one mural listing the names of more than 4,000 dead from the neighbouring villages.
 Another mural listed 304 types of counter-revolutionary crimes that a person could be charged with, among them being a "counter-revolutionary revisionist" or "bourgeois element".
 Coverage of the perpetrators was scant.
 The design of the monuments largely drew on premodern China.

 A graveyard adjacent to the museum grounds contains the remains of over 70 victims of the Cultural Revolution, including those who were beaten to death by rebel groups; one of the graves contains the remains of 28 victims who could not be individually identified.